METEORITE OR METEORWRONG?

 Photo by Randy Korotev.

 Most metal-bearing meteorites are stony meteorites known

 as ordinary chondrites; the

-common type, H-group chondrites (41% of all meteorites), have the
+common type, H-group chondrites (45% of all meteorites), have the

 most metal, 15-20% by mass.
 L-group chondrites (40% of all meteorites)

 are rich in metal and the metal is rich in nickel, all chondrites

 have a bulk (whole rock) concentrations of Ni (nickel) of 1.0-1.8%